Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 ### Submissions

 For each submission you need to submit:
-- Project Name
+- Project name
-- Short Description
+- Short description
 - Link to public GitHub repository with working source code
 - Link to 3-minute or shorter video that describes and demonstrates your solution
 - IBM Cloud service(s) or IBM System(s) used in your solution